Cincinnati vs. Houston NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Cincinnati and its opponents have combined to score more than 53.5 points in six of 12 games this season.
+- Cincinnati and its opponents have combined to put up more than 53.5 points in six of 12 games this season.

+- Houston has combined with its opponents to score more than 53.5 points in seven of 12 games this season.

-- The two teams combine to average 78.4 points per game, 24.9 more than the total in this contest.
+- The combined points per game average of the two teams, 78.4, is 24.9 points more than Saturday's over/under.

-- These two squads combine to allow 35.6 points per game, 17.9 fewer than this contest's over/under.
+- These two squads combine to surrender 35.6 points per game, 17.9 fewer than this contest's over/under.

-- Bearcats games this season feature an average total of 54.8 points, a number 1.3 points higher than Saturday's over/under.
+- The Bearcats and their opponents have scored an average of 54.8 points per game in 2021, 1.3 more than Saturday's total.

-- The 53.5-point total for this game is 1.9 points below the 55.4 points per game average total in Cougars games this season.
+- The 55.4 PPG average total in Cougars games this season is 1.9 points more than this game's over/under.

 Cincinnati Stats and Trends